spedas/pyspedas/docs/source/devguide.rst

 5) When the clone operation completes, open your new PyCharm project in a new PyCharm window.

 6)  Depending on your PyCharm settings, it may create a project interpreter for your project.
-We need to replace it with the Conda environment in step 1.
+We need to replace it with the Conda environment you created in step 1.
 Delete any .venv or venv folder it might have created for you.
 Near the bottom right corner of the PyCharm window is a control that will let you set up the project interpeter.
 Click on that, then click "Add new interpreter" in the menu that appears, then click "Add local interpreter".
 An "Add Python interpreter" dialog